Maharshi Charaka – Contributions and Legacy of the Author of Charaka Samhita

 Legacy and Recognition of Maharishi Charaka

-Charaka’s teachings laid the foundation for preventive and holistic healthcare, leading him to be honoured as the “Father of Indian Medicine".
+Charaka’s teachings laid the foundation for preventive and holistic healthcare, leading him to be honored as the “Father of Indian Medicine."
 Many Ayurvedic colleges, hospitals, and pharmaceutical products are named after him.
-Charaka Samhita is still a core textbook in Ayurvedic education.
-To honour Acharya Charaka’s contributions as a revered physician and sage, the Ayurveda fraternity celebrates Charaka Jayanti on the fifth day of Shukla Paksha in the holy month of Shravana.
+The Charaka Samhita is still a core textbook in Ayurvedic education.
+To honor Acharya Charaka’s contributions as a revered physician and sage, the Ayurveda fraternity celebrates Charaka Jayanti on the fifth day of Shukla Paksha in the holy month of Shravana.

 Why am I not able to buy these books ?
 9384692694